spelunky-fyi/overlunky/docs/script-api.md

 - as_goldmonkey
 - as_grub
 - as_gun
+- as_hanganchor
 - as_hangspider
+- as_hangstrand
 - as_hermitcrab
+- as_horizontalforcefield
 - as_hornedlizard
 - as_hoverpack
 - as_hundun
 - as_hundunhead
+- as_idol
 - as_imp
 - as_jetpack
 - as_jiangshi
 - as_jumpdog
+- as_junglespearcosmetic
 - as_kapalapowerup
 - as_kingu
 - as_lahamu
 - as_lamassu
 - as_lasertrap
 - as_lavamander
+- as_leaf
 - as_leprechaun
+- as_lightarrow
+- as_lightemitter
+- as_lightshot
 - as_lockeddoor
 - as_madametusk
 - as_magmaman